steelep/uniRunner/README.md

 # idea
 Buy infront of trades that are pending and arent confirmed, then unwind all in the same block.
-This program determines which trades are profitable to trade infront of, in what size and then can execute.
+This program determines which trades are profitable to trade infront of, in what size and then execute.
+It also automanages delegate ERC20 approvals for transfers to the uniswap router contract.

 # uniRunner
 Front Running Uniswap, with anti scam token avoidance.